tonyhungry/MNO_Eurostat/README.md

 # MNO_Eurostat

-This repository serves as a collection of all codes we used for the Eurostat Summer Coding Labs - MNO Project.
+This repository serves as a collection of all codes we used for the Eurostat Summer Coding Labs - MNO Project 2020.

 Objects and data used in our notebook will be provided upon request.